rohithreddy1095/flappy-fish/EXPLAIN.md

 ## Project Architecture

-The Flappy Fish game is built using React and JavaScript, with the main game logic implemented directly in the App component.
-The project structure is simple, with a single main component handling all the game logic.
+The Flappy Fish game is built using React and JavaScript, with the game logic separated into a GameEngine class.
+The project structure consists of a main App component that interacts with the GameEngine to manage the game state and rendering.

 ## Component Breakdown

 ### App (App.js)

-The App component is the core of the application, handling all game logic, rendering, and state management.
+The App component is the core of the application, handling rendering and user input.

 Key features:
+- Initializes and interacts with the GameEngine
+- Manages game rendering based on the state from GameEngine
+- Handles user input (click, touch, spacebar press)
+- Renders all game elements (fish, pipes, score, messages)

+### GameEngine (GameEngine.js)

+The GameEngine class encapsulates all the game logic.

+Key features:
 - Manages game state (not started, playing, game over)
 - Handles fish movement and pipe generation
 - Implements collision detection
 - Manages score
-- Renders all game elements (fish, pipes, score, messages)

 ## Game Logic

-The main game logic is implemented in the App component:
+The main game logic is implemented in the GameEngine class:

-1. Game Loop: The game uses setInterval to create a game tick that runs every 24ms.
+1. Game Loop: The App component uses setInterval to create a game tick that calls the GameEngine's tick method every 24ms.

 2. Fish Movement:
-   - The fish's vertical position is updated based on user input (click, touch, or spacebar press).
+   - The fish's vertical position is updated based on user input (handled in the App component).
    - Gravity is simulated by incrementing the fish's vertical position each game tick.

 3. Pipe Generation: